DuckTapeKiller/Brutalist/README.md

 **What is it?**

+**Brutalist is a theme designed specifically for heavy readers and writers.**

-A stark, geometric theme for Obsidian that prioritises function and raw aesthetics over softness or embellishment.
-The theme features a strictly angular, squared-off user interface, eliminating all rounded corners for a precise, purposeful appearance.
-The colour scheme is defined by low-contrast shades of grey and an accentuating blue highlight, engineered to maintain focus and minimise visual strain.
-It is named 'Brutalist' because its main aesthetic inspiration is Brutalist architecture.
+Its stark, geometric aesthetics prioritise function and raw form over embellishment.
+The interface features a strictly angular, squared-off architecture, eliminating rounded corners for a precise, purposeful appearance.
+The colour scheme utilises low-contrast shades of grey and restrained accents, engineered to maintain focus and minimise visual strain during prolonged sessions.
+As the name suggests, the aesthetic derives from Brutalist architecture: honest, utilitarian, and bold.

-**Why I made it?**
+**Design Philosophy**

-The goal was to create a theme that prioritises focused reading and note creation by offering an exceptionally low-distraction, text-centric interface.
-This design is aimed at users who require deep work and minimal visual clutter.
+The objective was to create a comfortable environment that facilitates focused reading and note creation through a low-distraction, text-centric interface.
+This aids deep work by removing visual clutter.

-The dark mode draws inspiration from focused reading applications such as Instapaper and Safari’s 'Reader View'.
-It features a low-contrast palette engineered for optimal reading comfort in varied lighting conditions.
+* **Dark Mode:** Inspired by dedicated reading applications such as Instapaper and Safari’s 'Reader View', the palette is calibrated for optimal comfort in low-light conditions.

-The light mode serves as an alternative for users who prefer a slightly more varied colour scheme, while still maintaining the core design principles of text primacy and minimal visual interruption.
+* **Light Mode:** Offers a distinct alternative for those who prefer a brighter interface, whilst strictly adhering to the core principles of text primacy and minimal visual interruption.

 **Who is this theme for?**

-The theme was designed for people who spend, or want to spend, significant time in Obsidian reading their notes.
-This is particularly useful for those who use Obsidian Web Clipper to save their articles and use Obsidian as a read-it-later app.
-It would also be useful for writers or coders who want to be focused, almost isolated from the world.
+This theme is tailored for individuals who dedicate significant time to reading notes or drafting content within Obsidian.
+It is particularly effective for users leveraging the Obsidian Web Clipper to manage long-form articles, treating the vault as a reading repository.
+Similarly, it provides writers and coders with an immersive environment conducive to focused output.

 ## Gallery
 ### Dark Mode
 ![Brutalist Dark Mode](screenshot.png)

 ### Light Mode
-*Features distinct blue accents and black borders.*
+*Features distinct accents and clear visual hierarchy.*
 ![Brutalist Light Mode](screenshot-light.png)

 ## Installation

 ### Method 1: Community Themes
 1. Open **Settings** > **Appearance**.
 2. Click **Manage** under Themes.
 3. Search for **Brutalist**.
 4. Click **Install** and then **Use**.

 ### Method 2: Manual Installation
-1. Download the `theme.css` and `manifest.json` from this repository.
+1. Download `theme.css` and `manifest.json` from this repository.
 2. Move these files into your vault's hidden folder: `.obsidian/themes/Brutalist/`.
 3. Reload Obsidian and select the theme.

-**IMPORTANT: The width of the paragraph is 700px, but this can be adjusted by the user with the plugin Style Settings.**
+> **Note:** The default paragraph width is set to 700px to optimise readability.
+This can be adjusted to your preference using the **Style Settings** plugin.

----

-Created by **DuckTapeKiller**.
+Created by **DuckTapeKiller**""")